bcgov/api-specs/geocoder/AddressExchangeSchema.md

 810 Esquimalt Rd, Esquimalt, BC has three buildings A,B,C. Each building has four floors with 10 units each numbered 100-110, 200-210, 300-310, and 400-410

+The following exchange data record will represent the above addresses:

 Field | Value
 -----: | ------
 UNIT_DESIGNATOR| APT